"

 Outliers are data points that fall significantly outside the overall pattern of a distribution.
 These extreme values may result from data entry errors, or they may represent rare but valid observations.
 Outliers can heavily influence statistical measures such as the mean, variance, and standard deviation, potentially distorting the results of analyses if not properly addressed.

 Several methods are commonly used to identify and visualize outliers.
 Boxplots display potential outliers as individual points beyond the whiskers, which typically extend 1.5 times the interquartile range (IQR) above the third quartile or below the first quartile.
-Another approach uses z-scores, with values greater than +3 or less than –3 often flagged as outliers.
+Another approach involves converting values to standard scores, or z-scores, which are discussed later in this chapter.

 13.7 Distribution in Jamovi